Non-PBC Event Rides

 Non-PBC Rides for Club Mileage: See the approved list HERE.
 Each year, at the February Executive Board meeting, the Board approves up to 10 non-PBC event rides to be included on the ride calendar and to be eligible for club mileage for its members.
 When approved, you will see this language both in the description below and on the ride calendar.
 To view the adopted policy regarding the qualifications, submission, and selection process for these rides, click HERE.

-Reach the Beach OR – Saturday, May 18, 2019. www.reachthebeach.org A new route for this year.
-Check out the century route.
-One of the best supported rides in the Northwest.
+Reach the Beach OR – Saturday, May 16, 2020. www.reachthebeach.org One of the best supported rides in the Northwest.
 This beautiful ride gives you four different start locations: Portland (101 mi), Carlton (72 mi), Amity (55 mi), Grand Ronde (26 mi).
 Spend the day with us and experience Oregon up close and personal – all the while riding towards a cure for lung cancer and other lung diseases.
-PBC holds training rides to help you get ready for this ride on Saturdays and now Sundays as well.
+PBC holds training rides to help you get ready for this ride on Saturdays a few months prior to the ride.
 Check the ride calendar in the months prior to the ride: https://portlandbicyclingclub.com/calendar

 Pendleton’s 2019 mini-CROC – Saturday, May 25, 2019. http://www.cyclependleton.com Pendleton on Wheels (POW) is back in 2019 with a one-day, mini version of the beloved three-day CROC!
 Hosting a multi-day ride is a heavy lift for our small club but we’re excited to offer a mini CROC in beautiful Eastern Oregon.
 Join POW for a classic one-day ride up Cabbage Hill and beyond.
 Take in amazing views of the Pendleton valley and surrounding areas.
 The views are worth the climb and you will be rewarded with one of CROC’s themed rest stops and sag support.
 The ride will begin at Tamastslikt Cultural Center and climb up the famed Cabbage Hill.
 The full distance is 78 miles round trip.
 For fewer miles ride out to the themed rest stop at Emigrant Springs State Park and back for 44 miles round trip.
 Included with the registration fee ($60) will be a Saturday evening burger buffet and social.
 Proceeds from the mini-CROC event will fund POW’s grant program supporting organizations which promote activities for youth in and around Pendleton.